connectomicslab/connectomemapper3/paper/paper.md

   imaging modalities and algorithms.
-To ensure reproducibility and maximize re-usability of the tool, the implemented pipelines are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance to the BIDS App standard [@GorgolewskiBIDSMethods:2017].
+To ensure reproducibility and maximize re-usability of the tool, the implemented pipelines are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance to the BIDS App framework [@GorgolewskiBIDSMethods:2017].
 This means that the BIDS App of CMP3 can be run on diversity of datasets Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large-scale analysis.
 Design considerations makes CMP3 not only easy to install and use (as it provides the user with a computing